sundevista/local-quotes/README.md

 ## 🗓 One-time quotes

-Do you want to see quote that creating once, for example, in daily note?
-There is a simple solution — **One-time Quote**!
-Just set `Template folder` in the plugin's settings and use special code block language.
-When note placed inside template folder, quote won't render.
-But at the time when it's outside of template folder, it immediately renders when you open note, and will not be changed later.
-Totally one-time.
+Do you want to see a quote that you created once, for example, in a daily note?
+There is a simple solution - **One-time Quote**!
+Just set the `Template folder` in the plugin's settings and use the special code block language.
+When a note is placed inside the template folder, the quote won't render.
+But when it's outside of the template folder, it will immediately render when you open the note and will not be changed later.
+It's completely one-time.

-This feature comes with special modal `One-Time Quote Maker`.
+This feature comes with a special modal called "One-Time Quote Maker."

 Learn [this page](https://decatetsu.github.io/local-quotes/block-types/one-time-quote-block/) to get more detailed information.